F1nnM/Rainbow-Cards/README.md

 docker run -p <target port>:8080 --env REACT_APP_MASTER_BACKEND=cah-backend.mfinn.de --env REACT_APP_MASTER_BACKEND_USE_HTTPS=true f1nnm/yacahc_backend:release-<version>
 ```

+## Check if it works
+In the frontend select a custom server and enter yours.
+Please check if you can create a game without errors.
+If this works, everything should be alright.

 ## Making it available to players
 Create a pull request editing the `backend/src/servers.ts` file, adding your server to the list.
 Please add it at the bottom, just above localhost.
 Template: